AviatrixSystems/Controller-HA-for-AWS/Existing-Controller-README.md

-## Aviatrix - AWS CloudFormation template for HA on existing Aviatrix controller.
+## Aviatrix - AWS CloudFormation template for HA on an Existing Aviatrix controller.

 ### Description
 This CloudFormation script will create the following: